-Despite an overall positive view of the end result of a hip or knee replacement, some research suggests that up to 19% of patients are not satisfied with their knee replacement outcomes for various reasons including lack of desired weight loss.
+Despite an overall positive view of hip or knee replacement outcomes, some research suggests that up to 19% of patients are not satisfied with their knee replacement outcomes for various reasons including lack of desired weight loss.

 When we see patients who have thought of getting knee replacement, two main reasons they give in favor of the procedure is that is can reduce pain, and secondly, it can help them be more active and they can maintain an ideal body weight.